 Students in the department have many opportunities to participate in organizations.
 Examples include "Estuary," a publication that features student art, poetry, and other writings.
 In addition, the department hosts student organizations in English and Spanish.

-The programs of fine arts and languages & humanities, comprise the Department of Liberal Arts.
+The programs of fine arts and health education & humanities, comprise the Department of Liberal Arts.
 These programs encompass the varied disciplines of English language and literature, foreign languages, religious and philosophical studies, humanities, music, art, speech, and theater.You are offered a wealth of activities and experiences at SSU that let you expand your horizons in the arts, regardless of your major.

 JOURNALISM & MASS COMMUNICATIONS